647: Circumcise Matters Edition

 I also want to thank Don Ford, Voice of Fantasy and Adventure, for suffering through a truly Odyssean number of technical hurdles to record Bible Peace Theater with us this week.

+Holy shit, was everything being a pain in the ass.
 I also, I want to thank Chris for providing this week's poetic Farnsworth quote.

 It's a little longer than I'd normally use, but given the combination of how much effort you obviously put into it and us having a super short C-segment this week, it made the cut.

+Thanks so much, Chris.
 But most of all, of course, I want to thank this week's most pleasant people, Paul, Adam, Austin, Shatoya, Stella, Able-Bodied Seaman, and Pam.

-Paul and Adam, whose synapses are so busy they need crossing guards, Austin and Shatoya, who are so sexy the MPAA warns movies about them, and Stella, Abel, and Pam, whose IQs are too high for anybody but them to comprehend.
+Austin and Shatoya, who are so sexy the MPAA warns movies about them, and Stella, Abel, and Pam, whose IQs are too high for anybody but them to comprehend.

-And if you'd like to join their ranks, you you can make a per-episode donation at patreon.com/slash scathing atheists, whereby you own early access to an extended ad-free version of every episode, or you can make a one-time donation by clicking on the donate button on the right side of the homepage at scathingadious.com.
+Together, these seven delightful denizens of disbelief deign to donate dollars to our droll derision of dogmatic doctrines this week, and if you'd like to join their ranks, you can make a per-episode donation at patreon.com slash scathing atheists whereby you'll own early access to an extended ad-free version of every episode, or you can make a one-time donation by clicking on the donate button on the right side of the homepage at scathingadheist.com.

 And if you'd like to help, but you're still saving up for that doggy in the window, you can also help a ton by leaving a five-star review, telling a friend about the show, and following us on social media.

-what happened to us we used to have balls
+What happened to us?
+We used to have balls.

-and now we just have circles
+And now we just have circles.

 This content is can-credentialed, which means you can report instances of harassment, abuse, or other harm at their hotline at 617-249-4255 or on their website at creatoraccountabilitynetwork.org.